javierselva/twitsentim/README.md

 ![visualization of the app for tweet summarization](tweetsentim.png "Visualization of the App for tweet summarization")

-I'm honestly sorry I did not add any usage instructions, but it's been almost 10 years now and I don't remember :s
+I'm sorry I did not add any usage instructions, but it's been almost 10 years now and I don't remember :s

+I honestly never thought anyone could be interested in a class project.